J-onasJones/LinuxCommandAliasEditor/README.md

 # LinuxCommandAliasEditor
-This program helps you to create and edit command aliases on Linux (ubuntu based distros)
+This program helps you to create and edit command aliases on Linux and MacOS

 # How to use
 1. Download the most recent verson of the python file